What is the Electoral College?

 It Takes 270 Votes:

-The current electoral college is made up of five hundred and thirty-eight electors and to win the upcoming 2020 election a presidential candidate must receive a majority of the available electoral votes.
+The current electoral college is made up of 538 electors, and to win the upcoming 2020 election, a presidential candidate must receive a majority of the available electoral votes.
 Therefore, a contender must receive a minimum of two hundred and seventy votes to win.

-In the event no candidate gets a majority of the available electoral votes, the election for President is then decided in the House of Representatives.
-Each state delegation is allowed one vote and a majority of states (twenty-six) is needed to win the presidency.
+If no candidate gets a majority of the available electoral votes, the election for President is then decided in the House of Representatives.
+Each state delegation is allowed one vote, and a majority of states (26) are needed to win the presidency.

-Senators elect the Vice-President if the electoral college fails to pick a winner, with each Senator having one vote.
-A majority of Senators (fifty-one) is needed to win the vice presidency.
+Senators elect the Vice-President if the electoral college fails to pick a winner, with each senator having one vote.
+A majority of senators (51) are needed to win the vice presidency.

 Allocation of State Electoral Votes